NicholasIndorf/KingCountyHousingSaleModel/README.md

 ## Project Results

-Our final model resulted in a $152,7285.76 average variation from observed sales prices and ended with a R squared value of .555 meaning our model accounts for a 55.5% variance in sales price.
+Our final model resulted in a $152,7285.76 average variation from observed sales prices and ended with a R squared value of .555 meaning our model accounts for a 55.5\% variance in sales price.
 All of the features have a pvalue of less than 0.05, which implies all features are significant to the model.
-Our condition number is less than a 5, meaning there is little to multicollinearity issues.
+Our condition number is less than a 5, meaning there is little multicollinearity issues.
 The scatter plot of the residuals does display some heteroskedasticity.
 Based on the QQ plot, the residuals are slightly skewed to the right.
-It is interesting to note, none of the engineered features, the number of bathrooms did not make it in to the final model.
+Our model does therefore violate the assumptions of linear regression, but only slightly, and maybe not enough to make it not valuable.
+It is interesting to note that none of the engineered features and the number of bathrooms made it into the final model.

 ## Conclusion & Next Steps
 - One: